The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 What about non-profit organisations, then?
 Communication is often the most crucial tool for non-profits to achieve organisational success.
 In such settings, the narrative that “communication is the sole responsibility of the communications department” becomes even more detrimental.

-So, how can communications address the issue of coworkers not seeing themselves as participatory and responsible for the overall communication of the company or organisation?
+So, how can communications address the issue of coworkers not seeing themselves as participatory and responsible for the company or organisation’s overall communication?

 Tenets of Coworker Advocacy